dannyboy/inventive_barrio_subtheme/README.md

-# Inventive Bootstrap 5 theme implementation with Barrio as parent.
+# Inventive Bootstrap 5 subtheme for Barrio 5.5+

 ## How to use this repo